saiashirwad/slopgraph/README.md

 Slopgraph is a read-only CLI for finding TypeScript code that only looks suspicious when you can see how the whole program hangs together.

-Point it at one `tsconfig.json`.
-Slopgraph builds a module graph from imports and exports, then a typed call graph from TypeScript's resolved signatures.
-It uses those graphs to find things a file-at-a-time lint rule cannot see: files no entry point reaches, helper chains with one caller per step, wrappers and parameters that only forward work, duplicated function and type shapes, exports that are shared in name only, and tests that import production code without ever reaching it.
+Point it at a `tsconfig.json` and it builds two graphs: a module graph from imports and exports, and a typed call graph from TypeScript's resolved signatures.
+Together they surface what a file-at-a-time lint rule cannot see: files no entry point reaches, helper chains with one caller per step, wrappers and parameters that only forward work, duplicated function and type shapes, exports that are shared in name only, and tests that import production code without ever reaching it.

 Here, **slop** means code—often generated or accumulated—that costs more to maintain than it earns.
 A finding is a lead for a human, not an instruction to delete code.
 Slopgraph does not rewrite source, assign a score, or fail a run just because it found something.